bertvv/ansible-role-rh-base/README.md

 ## Contributing

 Issues, feature requests, ideas are appreciated and can be posted in the Issues section.

 Pull requests are also very welcome.
-Preferably, create a topic branch and when submitting, squash your commits into one (with a descriptive message).
+The best way to submit a PR is by first creating a fork of this Github project, then creating a topic branch for the suggested change and pushing that branch to your own fork.
+Github can then easily create a PR based on that branch.
+Don't forget to add your name to the contributor list below!

 ## License